 - Majors or minors in humanities, arts, social sciences, or psychology who are interested in pursuing research in these fields

-- Students have commitment to pursuing questions of diversity or social justice in their research
+- Students who are committed to pursuing questions of diversity or social justice in their research

-- CANNOT be enrolled in more than one class during Summer Session C. The SRI is a significant time commitment.
+- CANNOT be enrolled in more than one class during Summer Session A. The SRI is a significant time commitment.
 There will be no exceptions to this rule.

 - CANNOT be a current or previous recipient of a multi-quarter research program scholarship including those through the Undergraduate Research Centers, AAP, College Honors, the Center for Community Learning, Education Abroad Programs, or academic departments

-- CANNOT apply to both the SRI and the URC-HASS Summer Fellows Program
+- CANNOT participate in both the SRI and the URC-HASS Summer Fellows Program

 - CAN be a previous recipient of Research Revealed